LEANNA MAE .ORG

 • We’ve lost the ability to enter a BISAC code.
 Our genres are chosen through an Amazon drop down menu.

 • Proof copies have a ‘not for resale’ gray banner across the cover.
+This makes pre-launch images look less professional.

 • You don’t get to choose your publishing date.
 With CreateSpace, you would submit your book for approval.
 After it was approved, you would hit the publish button when you were ready.
 You could easily set the launch date and announce it in advance.
 With KDP, you submit your book for approval.
 The approval process may take hours or days.
 Once they approve it, they let you know they published it.
 Your scheduled and marketed launch date may not work out.
+Update: they now offer the option to schedule your launch date.

 • You cannot print books without distributing on Amazon.
 With CreateSpace you could print books just for you or to sell exclusively on your website or in person.
 KDP does allow you to choose expanded distribution or not, but you must have your book on Amazon.